awgsoft/awgjs/README.md

 ```

 #### basically
-copy `./dist/awg.js` and link from your HTML
+copy `./dist/awg.js,awgproc.js` and link from your HTML

 ```
 Awg.load(mml, options);
 Awg.play();
 ```
-For more information, Please refer to AWG UI repository
+For more information, Please refer to [AWG UI repository](https://github.com/awgsoft/awgui)

 ### from node.js (headless)
 In the future, support headless(browserless) playback